The Spaced Learning Effect: Phases, Benefits

 What is Spaced Learning?

-Spaced learning breaks down long employee training programs into several sessions or modules of shorter durations, with spaced intervals in between.
-Parts of these sessions are reintroduced multiple times over the course of the next few days or weeks for learners to recall information, driving long-term knowledge retention.
+Spaced learning is based on the concept that learning is enhanced when knowledge is repeated after certain intervals.
+Spaced learning breaks down extended employee training programs into several sessions or modules of shorter durations, with spaced intervals in between.
+Parts of these sessions are reintroduced multiple times over the next few days or weeks for learners to recall information, driving long-term knowledge retention.

 The 3 Phases of Spaced Learning Design

-Spaced learning in conventional use consists of three intensive instructional periods, separated by 10-minute breaks or distraction material that is not connected to the learning outcome.
+Spaced learning in conventional use consists of three intensive instructional periods, separated by 10-minute breaks or distracting material unrelated to the learning outcome.

 Benefits of the Spaced Learning Technique